→ →

 Inspiration: ad busters, post-branding

-Open markets are the main space of exchange at a pocas.
+plural markets are the main space of exchange at a pocas.
 They facilitate the exchange of goods and services through a mutual credit system, where members can offer and provide for one-another.
-At an open market one would find things like:
+At an plural market one would find things like:

 Poco crédito (pc) is an implementation of a mutual credit system and is used exclusively at the open-markets.
 Each open-market has its own internal implementation of a pc system with unique rules and logic.
 It is a trust-based, hyper-local accounting mechanism that allows members to engage in economic activity without using money by extending credit lines to each other based on a balanced production and consumption of each other’s offerings.